cllckn/information-and-communication-technologies/module7/README.md

 ### Handling Form Input Fields

-**Selecting Form Elements**
 You can get and set values in form fields using `.val()`:

-1. Form an input field and a button.
-2. When the button is clicked, retrieve the value entered in the input field.
-3. Display the value dynamically.

 **Code Example: /part1/public/jquery/index2.html**

+1. Form an input field, a button, and a paragraph element.
+2. When the button is clicked, retrieve the value entered the input field.
+3. Dynamically display the value inside the paragraph element.

 ```html
 <!DOCTYPE html>